Diversity Development Certificate Program

 Indian Education for All in Montana for One MUS

 To register, please visit MSU Registration, and use your NetID and NetID Password to enroll.

 Level 1 - Diversity Course Descriptions

 Overview: In this workshop, participants will learn about the ADDRESSING and Big 10+ models of cultural identity.
 Participants will have an opportunity to reflect and apply these models to understand more about themselves as well as others.
-The concept of cultural humility is also introduced with opportunity to practice these skills during the workshop.
+The concept of cultural humility will also be introduced and explored.

 Level 1 - DIV110 Intersectionality & Privilege